RedisLabs/spark-redis/README.md

 scala> val setRDD = keysRDD.getSet
 ```

-In the example we can see how to write to Redis Cluster.
+In the example we can see how to write to Redis Server.
 ```
 scala> import import com.redislabs.provider.redis._ scala> val keysRDD = sc.fromRedisKeyPattern(("127.0.0.1", 7000), "*", 5)